-The illustration on the right shows how such a financial hedge works.
+The illustration below shows how such a financial hedge works.
 ABC Corp agrees today to pay an agreed fixed price to the broker/bank at maturity.
 In return, the broker/bank will pay ABC Corp the LME Official Settlement Price at maturity.
 This is also commonly referred to as the “floating price” because it moves (or floats) with the market price and is unknown until maturity.

 Both parties agree the fixed price when they enter the financial-hedge agreement.
 The floating price is determined at maturity by reference to the LME Official Settlement Price, as originally agreed.

 ABC Corp in our example is thus exchanging a fixed price of US$1900 per metric tonne (mt) for a floating price.
 The two cash flows will net at maturity.

 •If the floating price at maturity is higher than US$1900mt, ABC Corp receives the price difference.